africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/The best insurance is being a kind and generous person.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/the-best-insurance-is-being-a-kind-and-generous-person/","title":"The best insurance is being a kind and generous person","dgShowBacklinks":false}
+{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/the-best-insurance-is-being-a-kind-and-generous-person/","title":"The best insurance is being a kind and generous person"}
 ---